yijingch/afistforair.github.io/_posts/patient-pair/2021-07-06-patient-pair.md

 They shared a cell for a while.
 Made small talks.
+Heard halted sighs and replied with another.
 Swallowed the same pack of pills.
-Heard halted sighs and replied with another.
+Checked-in weekly.
 Played with relapses.
-Checked-in with doctors weekly.
 They simply
 did
 not